jaebradley/simple-lru-cache/README.md

 A simple Least Recently Used `(LRU)` Cache implemented mostly as an exercise.

-The goal was to create a simple API with limited surface area to prevent (as much as possible) potentially overriding a crucial `size` property (for example).
+The goal was to create a simple API with limited surface area to keep private variables and methods, private.

 ## Installation